Santosh1176/90DaysOfDevOps/CI-CD/github-actions/35-docker-push.md

 As, you can see we have provided all the credentials and the repository details in the job named **Login to Docker Registry**.
 We will also ask this job to append the tag with `latest` while pushing to docker hub.

 We can confirm that with our docker registry for the new image with `test_action:latest` to be available.
+The workflow and the sourcecode for the exercise is [hosted on github](https://github.com/Santosh1176/github_actions_demo)

 ![Docker registry](./images/docker-registry.png)